dmitry-ivanov/laravel-console-logger/README.md

 The good news is that you can deduplicate notifications very easy.
 You can enable deduplication by overriding `useEmailNotificationsDeduplication` method.

-Also, you can adjust deduplication time, by overridding `getNotificationDeduplicationTime` method:
+Also, you can adjust deduplication time, by overridding `getEmailNotificationsDeduplicationTime` method:

 ```php
 class Foo extends Command